revrobotDutyZero/modbus/README.md

 * The package `modbus` is the basic python wrapper for <strong> modbus server and client for ROS </strong>
 * The package `modbus_plc_siemens` inherits the modbus client base class and changes the register size.

+Install all dependencies from packages or from sources:
+	* sudo apt-get install python-pymodbus
+	* sudo apt-get install python-pyasn1 python-twisted-conch